artsy/artsy.github.io/_posts/2016-03-02-Lazily-Automation.markdown

 ### Danger

 [Danger](https://github.com/danger/danger/) is a tool I co-created with a friend ([Felix Krause](https://github.com/krausefx/)), and [my girlfriend](https://github.com/dangermcshane).
 It came out of frustration that we couldn't easily hold ourselves accountable to better team processes.
-Requiring a code-reviewer to remember also remember things like "Add a CHANGELOG Entry" isn't much to ask, but it is "Yet Another Thing To Remember" for both the submitter and reviewer.
+Requiring a code-reviewer to  also remember details like "Add a CHANGELOG Entry" isn't much to ask, but it is "Yet Another Thing To Remember" for both the submitter and reviewer.

 It's turning into a really important part of our code-review, and the ideas it generates once we had it in place make it fun to add new rules.
-It means we can feel fast, and not have to think about process so much.
+It means we can fail fast, and not have to think about process so much.
 Danger will tell us if we've missed something.

 ![Danger Example](/images/2016-03-02-Lazily-Automation/danger.png)